Ceramic Dictionary

 Shoes: Brown for outlines.

-Blue cobalt: Light blue by its self or shaded with blue strong
+Blue cobalt: Light blue by itself or shaded with strong blue.

 1) Bread Nº12 from a collection of 12 tiles